Graylog2/documentation/pages/installation/operating_system_packages.rst

 If you don't like to install the repository DEB to get the repository configuration onto your system, you can do so manually (although we don't recommend to do that).

-First, add the `Graylog GPG key <https://github.com/Graylog2/fpm-recipes/blob/master/recipes/graylog-repository/files/deb/graylog-keyring.gpg>`_ which is being used to sign the packages to your system.
+First, add the `Graylog GPG keyring <https://github.com/Graylog2/fpm-recipes/blob/master/recipes/graylog-repository/files/deb/graylog-keyring.gpg>`_ which is being used to sign the packages to your system.

 .. hint:: We assume that you have placed the GPG key into ``/etc/apt/trusted.gpg.d/``.